OAGi/Score/docs/user_guide/index.rst

 1. Create an ASCCP from scratch.

-   1. If you are not already on, open the “Core Component” page by clicking the “View/Edit Core Component” menu item under the “Core Component” menu at the top of the page.
+   1. If you are not already on, open the "Core Component" page by clicking the "View/Edit Core Component" menu item under the "Core Component" menu at the top of the page.
 Make sure that a published release branch is selected on top-left *Branch* dropdown list.

    2. Click on the plus sign near the top-right corner of the page.